 Another issue with touring bikes is that they need to steer and behave properly when they have a front load and are going fast on long descents.
 The slower steering and greater stability of higher trail provides this.

 Adding a steering stabilizer is possible but very rarely seen.
-VWRs are fitted with a German Hebie stabilizer from 2017.
+We have been fitting most Vivente Bikes with a German Hebie stabilizer since 2017.
 This is an elastomer connection from the back of the fork crown to the underside of the frame downtube.

 Next we position the seat by adopting a seat tube angle and length.
 There is nothing very special about this.
 On an average sized frame, 1° of variation moves the seat forward or back about 1cm.
 On a road racing bike the rider is a bit more ‘over’ the pedals and the seat tube may be more vertical.
 In the extreme cases of TT (time trial) bikes the seat angle is around 78°.
 Some frame makers say that touring riders don’t need efficiency so much and ‘slacker’ seat tubes down to 72° are best.
 Their suggestion is that there is a trade off of efficiency for comfort by being back further.